 But what if we were to tell you could sleep in, get fit midday, and still have time to be social after work?
 Yup, all you have to do is skip that post-gym shower.

-Before you say, "Ewww," many experts are on the side of the busiest of bees here: It turns out there's no reason to freak out if you can't get to showering right away.
+Before you say, "Ewww," it turns out there's no reason to freak out if you can't get to showering right away.
 Leaving a bit of after-workout sweat on your skin is not going to compromise your health (how it affects your work relationships is another story).

 "If you’re sweaty after your workout but don’t have time for a shower, relax," Robert Silverman says.
 "As a sports nutritionist, I work with high-level athletes all the time, and I know that sweat is very unlikely to do any damage to your health or your skin.
 My bigger concern is dehydration, so be sure to drink enough fluids to replace what you’ve sweated out."

 Within a few hours of your workout, bacteria will get to work on the sweat in your armpits and other places and break the protein in it down into acids, Silverman says.
 As they do, you’ll start to give off that unpleasant locker room smell.
 So if you're not able to shower within a few hours after your workout and are concerned about smelling lovely, it's important that you address those areas of your body.